Getting started

 Logging

-To see Watermill’s logs, you have to pass any logger that implements the LoggerAdapter.
+To see Watermill’s logs, pass any logger that implements the LoggerAdapter .
 For experimental development, you can use NewStdLogger.

 What’s next?